Protein:

 A5 wagyu should require little to no seasoning.
 The steak is the star here, so let it shine.

-When cooking the A5 Japanese wagyu we find it best to cook it hot and fast.
+When cooking the Japanese wagyu steaks, we find it best to cook it hot and fast.
 This is not the cut to try a reverse sear method on.
 You want to cook it at as high a heat and as quickly as possible.
-This is the perfect steak to cook in a raging hot cast iron pan or a super hot plancha.
-For those like me that also like using traditional methods, cooking strips of A5 on a Yakatori style grill is also a lot of fun, though not necessary.
+This is the perfect steak to cook in a raging hot cast iron pan or a super-hot plancha.
+For those like me that also like using traditional methods, cooking strips of A5 on a Yakitori style grill is also a lot of fun, though not necessary.

 For this steak we elected to cook the beef on a traditional Yakitori style grill.
 A5 is also cooked perfetly in a hot cast iron pan if you don't happen to have a Yakitori grill just sitting around.
 We do not recommend cooking A5 wagyu on a tradtional grill unless it is in a pan, unless you enjoy a lot of flare ups and grease fires.